 It is sometimes surprising who else can relate to you as well.
 You may meet other migraine friends on your journey and you may be an encouragement to them.
 Find support here and know you can return anytime.

 Finding the Positive

 Mindset is a very powerful thing and it would be easy to get discouraged by this disease.
 However, we must not let migraines take over our lives.
-Instead we must choose to see how they can make us better and how we can choose to find more in life in spite of them.
+Instead, we must choose to see how they can make us better and how we can choose to find more in life in spite of them.

-Migraines have made me more patient with others and willing to discover what story others have to tell.
+Migraines have made me more patient with others and willing to discover what stories others have to tell.
 I believe through the pain I have actually become stronger and more grateful.
 How could I be thankful for pain right?

 The road ahead brings more resources and stories to be told on migraineroad.com.
 Please return and you are invited to join our Facebook group on the contact page.
-You can also find me on instagram at migraineroad.

 This migraine life is better lived with friends.
 Thank you for being here.